 Image of 2 dogs.

-We all know that pets can sometimes cause damage to homes, in fact, dogs alone are estimated to cause at least £1.5 billion in property damage in this country every year.
-That’s not to say that there aren’t plenty of ways that you can safeguard yourself against pet damage and costly repairs though.
-The reform bill also enables landlords to require tenants to have their our insurance covering pet damage, putting the responsibility onto the tenant for any damages caused in the property.
+We all know that pets can sometimes cause damage to homes, but that’s not to say that there aren’t plenty of ways that you can safeguard yourself against pet damage and costly repairs, though.
+The Renters’ Rights Act also enables landlords to require tenants to have their own insurance covering pet damage, putting the responsibility onto the tenant for any damages caused to the property.

 How do I know if a tenant’s pet will cause damage?